junxit/us-congress-bills-113/metadata.md

 - Sen. Gillibrand, Kirsten E. [D-NY] (G000555)

+## Committees (1)

+- House — Committee on House Administration

 ## Actions

 - 2014-05-22 — Introduced in Senate
 - 2014-05-22 — Passed/agreed to in Senate: Submitted in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S3309; text as passed Senate: CR S3303)
 - 2014-05-22 — Submitted in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S3309; text as passed Senate: CR S3303)
+- 2014-05-23 — Message on Senate action sent to the House.
+- 2014-05-23 — Received in the House.
+- 2014-05-23 — Referred to the House Committee on House Administration.